puyacodes/pdcsc/README.md

 ```

 ## Manually updating a database
-Using `-ud` argument we can execute all changesets against a database and updating the database with the latest changes.
+Using `-ud` argument we can execute all changesets against a database and update it with the latest changes we have.

 ```bash
 pdcsc -ud -d MyDb